whaleshark271/CTF-Writeup/picoCTF 2019/General Skills/The Factory's Secret/README.md

 ![glyph4](glyph4.jpg)

-**Forensics** : The plyph is at the pond where the propagation wave is.
+**Forensics** : The glyph is at the pond where the propagation wave is.

 ![glyph5](glyph5.jpg)